 While some forgetfulness is ordinary, a marked inability to remember tends to indicate that dementia is present.
 It’s not always possible to identify the exact cause of dementia.
 Treatment focuses on improving your coping skills and managing your symptoms.

 Parkinson’s Disease and Aging

 One of the more common aging-associated diseases is Parkinson’s disease.
-Patients 60 years of age or older are diagnosed with Parkinson’s disease in roughly 95% of all cases.
-It is a nerve degenerating disease, second only to Alzheimer’s as far as a commonality.
+Patients 60 or older are diagnosed with Parkinson’s in roughly 95% of all cases.
+It is a nerve degenerating disease, second only to Alzheimer’s as a commonality.
 Age is the most significant risk factor for Parkinson’s, although other factors contribute.
 Signs of Parkinson’s disease include: